Guidance and help for community plans

 Neighbourhood Plans

-Neighbourhood planning, introduced by the Localism Act 2011, is a way for communities to be involved in land-use planning decisions in their area.
+Introduced by the Localism Act 2011, Neighbourhood planning is a way for communities to be involved in land-use planning decisions in their area.
 They enable local communities to have more say in where new houses, businesses, shops and community facilities should go in their local area and will allocate sites for development.
 They may also include more detailed planning policies for example to define how new development should look.

-For more information on Neighbourhood Plans please visit our Neighbourhood Plans page.
+For more information visit our Neighbourhood Plans webpage

-A Village or Town Design Statement (VDS) is a practical tool to help influence decisions on design and development.
+A practical tool to help influence decisions on design and development.
 They provide a clear statement of the character of a particular village or town against which planning applications may be assessed.

-For more information on Village Design Statements please visit our Village Design Statements page.
+For more information visit our Village Design Statements webpage

 Sign up for email updates